Canon 650D vs Nikon D300

 Studio photographers will appreciate that the Nikon D300 (unlike the 650D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 650D and the D300 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the D300 have been discontinued, but can regularly be found used on ebay.
 The D300 was replaced by the Nikon D300S, while the 650D was followed by the Canon 700D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 650D and D300 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Nikon D300 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 650D and the Nikon D300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.